Sovereign Military Order of Malta: Governance

 The proceedings of the Order are governed by its Constitutional Charter and Code.

 The Prince and Grand Master is the head of the order and governs both as sovereign and as religious superior.
 He is "entitled to sovereign prerogatives and honors as well as the title of "Most Eminent Highness".
 He is elected to a term of ten years and may be elected to a second term, but may not serve beyond the completion of his 85th year.
-The last Prince and Grand Master was Fra' Giacomo dalla Torre del Tempio di Sanguinetto who was elected on 2 May 2018 and died 29 April 2020.
+The Prince and Grand Master is Fra' John T. Dunlap who was elected on 3 May 2023.
 "In the event of permanent impediment, resignation or death of the Grand Master, the Order is governed by a Lieutenant ad interim in the person of the Grand Commander, who can only perform acts of ordinary administration without making any innovations."
 If it is not possible to elect a Grand Master, a Lieutenant of the Grand Master is elected, who has the same powers as the Grand Master with the exception of the prerogatives of honour pertaining to a sovereign.
 Both the Lieutenant ad interim and the Lieutenant of the Grand Master are styled Eccellenza (Excellency).

-The Sovereign Council is the primary governing body of the Order which deals with regular business.
+The Sovereign Council is the primary governing body of the Order that handles regular business.
 The members are the Grand Master (or Lieutenant), the holders of the four High Officers (the Grand Commander, the Grand Chancellor, the Grand Hospitaller and the Receiver of the Common Treasure), the five Councilors of the Council of the Professed Knights, and four Councilors.

 The Council of the Professed Knights "assists the Grand Master in the spiritual care of the Order and in the governance of the First and Second Class".
 It includes the Grand Master (or Lieutenant), the Grand Commander, and five Councilors elected by the Chapter of the Professed.

-The Chapter General is the legislative body of the Order which meets every five years.
+The Chapter General is the legislative body of the Order, which meets every six years.
 It elects the members of the Sovereign Council.

 The Council Complete of State elects the Grand Master or the Lieutenant of the Grand Master.

 The Board of Auditors audits the Order's finances.
-It includes a President and four Councillors, all elected by the Chapter General.
+It includes a President elected among the seven Councillors, all elected by the Chapter General.

 The Government Council is the advisory board to the Sovereign Council in charge of studying political, religious, humanitarian assistance and international issues.

 The Order's judicial powers are exercised by a group of Magistral Courts, whose judges are appointed by the Grand Master and the Sovereign Council.